 Nsolo Bushcamp: Our full report

-Nsolo Bush Camp has four thatched chalets built on raised timber platforms.
-Each chalet has its own slightly unique style, incorporating the local landscape and trees, and has been cleverly designed using local materials.
-Bamboo lattice windows sit in reed walls, a bamboo hanging rail has reed covered hangers for clothing and woven reed 'wallpaper' conceals the plumbing in the open-air, en-suite bathroom, which is completely open-air.
+Nsolo Bush Camp has five thatched chalets built on raised timber decks.
+Each chalet has its own style, incorporating trees and other natural features, and has been cleverly designed using local materials.
+Bamboo-lattice windows sit in reed walls, a bamboo hanging rail has reed-covered clothes hangers and woven reed 'wallpaper' conceals the plumbing in the spacious en-suite bathroom, which is completely open-air.